nunoachenriques/VaderSentimentJava/README.md

 1. Get the code from the repository (clone or download).

 2. Change to the package root directory and `./gradlew installDist`.
-   Notice: remember to change `gradle.properties` accordingly to your JDK home for 1.7 version compatibility.
+   NOTICE: check [Troubleshooting](#troubleshooting) for Java version 1.7 compatibility.

 3. The JAR packages will be in `build/install/vader-sentiment-analysis` directory.